ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="remarks"></a>
 ## Remarks
-There are three types of trace flags: query, session and global.
+There are three scopes at which trace flags can work: query, session, and global.
 - Query trace flags are active for the context of a specific query
 - Session trace flags are active for a connection and are visible only to that connection
 - Global trace flags are set at the server level and are visible to every connection on the server.